RagnarokMew/ZoteBoat/assets/DATA.md

 An enemy object must contain:

 - `type`: string, the type of enemy that needs to be loaded (check `src/core/utils.py` enemies dict for possible options)
-- `sprite_path`: string representing path to the sprite of the enemy
+- `sprite_path`: string representing the path to the folder that contains all the sprites of the enemy
 - `scale`: a double by which the npc sprite is scaled
 - `max_health`: int, the max health of the enemy
 - `damage`: int, the damage dealt by the enemy to the player on contact